 Remote and unique sixteenth century Game Keepers Cottage called The Round Lodge at Llwynwywormwood close to Llandovery.
 Being the gamekeepers cottage for the former neighbouring estate it is set in the middle of the woods.
 This cottage is quite eccentric and bohemian, "very green and ecologically friendly", it generates it's own electricity, has it's own well for water, but visitors have remarked that they found very little difference to a normal house.
-The owner who often pops up to the house to make sure visitors are enjoying their stay loves to chat about the house and how everything works and the general area.
+The owner who lives nearby often pops up to the house to make sure visitors are enjoying their stay loves to chat about the house and how everything works and the general area.

 This unique and romantic cottage, is not for everyone, it still retains a Victorian gas lighting system but now superceded by self-generated electricity.
 The interior is furnished with William Morris style fabrics and is comfy and warm.The conservatory provides a comfortable place to sit and relax.
 Remote yet still only one and half miles from the market town of Llandovery, accessed along a forest track, this is not the place for very low cars.

 Sleeps 6, 4 bedrooms.
 Spacious kitchen, dining room, gas cooker fridge-freezer, microwave, living room with chairs and sofa, radio/CD player.
 The sitting room has underfloor heating ensuring the cottage is warm and there is a large woodburning stove, and a central heating boiler in the basement.